jtlapp/electron-affinity/README.md

 - Main APIs are all asynchronous functions using Electron's `ipcRenderer.invoke`, while window APIs all use Electron's `window.webContents.send` and return no value.
 - Uses context isolation and does not require node integration, maximizing security.

-_Special thanks to **[Electron Mocha](https://github.com/jprichardson/electron-mocha)**, which made it possible for me to thoroughly test each iteration of the solution until everything worked as expected._

 > NOTE ON JAVASCRIPT: The library should work with plain JavaScript, but I have not tried it, so I don't know what special considerations might require documentation.

 ## Problems Addressed